ernestosa3n/oru-agent/README.md

 12. License

-MIT License (recommended).
+This project is licensed under the MIT License.
-Or choose the one you want.
+See the [LICENSE](./LICENSE) file for details.